-(c) Adequate diversion and drainage of water from the prospecting site to prevent contamination of surface water and groundwater and prevent and control erosion.
+(c) Adequate diversion and drainage of water from the prospecting site to prevent contamination of surface water and groundwater and prevent and control erosion to the extent practicable.

 (d) Notwithstanding the provisions of ch.
-NR 812, excavations shall be backfilled when the backfilling procedure will not interfere with the prospecting operation and will not do any of the following:
+NR 812, the backfilling of excavations when the backfilling procedure will not interfere with the prospecting operation and will not do any of the following: